ITISFoundation/osparc-simcore/services/static-webserver/README.md

 # static-webserver

-Used only to serve static web content.
+Used for static content serving.

 ### Nex steps